djalbat/the-foundations-of-symbolic-reasoning/introduction.md

 On the other hand modern proof assistants largely operate intuitionistically, they derive or deduce statements that hold.
 It almost goes without saying that Occam falls into the latter category.

-[^1]: The word Occam is used somewhat nebulously here.
+[^occam]: The word Occam is used somewhat nebulously here.
 It covers a suite of software and services together with the the theory that underlines them.
 This book is an apologia for the latter and there is a companion book, called The Occam User Manual, that covers the former.